Statistics Definitions > What is Simpson’s Paradox?

 What is Simpson’s Paradox?: Overview.

-The Paradox is named after the statistician who discovered something unusual in the 1960s.
-It’s a great example of how stats can be wrong.
+Simpson’s Paradox is a classic example of how statistics can be wrong.
 The paradox is that averages can be silly and misleading.
 Sometimes they can be just plain baffling.

-The “average” above is correct math (120 + 045 + 109 + 19 + 876 / 3 = 46677).
-But the average doesn’t actually mean anything.
-It makes no sense to take an average of voters, precincts, and the number of voters who own dogs.
+The “average” above is correct math, but it makes no sense to take an average of voters, precincts, and the number of voters who own dogs.
 In real life, the paradox is usually more subtle.
-After all, no one is really going to average voters and pet.

 Simpson’s Paradox: Real Life Example